ChrisHal/PMbrowser/doc/usage/menues.rst

 'Setting and Ranges' Dialog
 ***************************

-Here you can configure the display area: axis ranges, *autoscale on load*, if grid lines should be displayed and the number of overlay traces to be kept in the internal display buffer.
+Here you can configure the display area: axis ranges, *autoscale on load*, if grid lines should be displayed, colors used for drawing traces and grid and the number of overlay traces to be kept in the internal display buffer.